IanBrown050922/Python-Examples/Matrix Demo/README.md

 # READ ME

-This class models matrices and their functionality in math (linear algebra)
+This class models matrices and their functionality in linear algebra

 It's greatest (but not only) capabilities are the following.